 Edinburgh is a city known for its ‘Seven Hills‘, which naturally offer a wide choice of hiking routes without leaving the city limits.
 However, hiking hills all the time isn’t for everybody, and even someone like myself who enjoys hiking, occasionally wants to go for a walk that doesn’t involve a huge, uphill trek.
 I mean, some days I just want to ramble along slowly with my headphones in, rather than turning into the red-faced, sweaty mess with burning thighs that typically happens when I go on uphill adventures.
-Luckily, in between its seven hills, Edinburgh has plenty of walking paths that offer a more level route – though, in a city this hilly, I wouldn’t promise that any of them are entirely flat!
+Luckily, in between its seven hills, Edinburgh has plenty of more level walking routes.
+Though, in a city this hilly, I wouldn’t promise that any of them are entirely flat!

 The Water of Leith

-about continuing along the Braid Burn as far as Holyrood Park, which was largely on city streets, and I believe this is also the case if you go west, towards its source, which is the part I haven’t explored yet.
+I’ve posted before about continuing along the Braid Burn as far as Holyrood Park, which was largely on city streets.
+I believe this is also the case if you go west, towards its source, which is the part I haven’t explored yet.
 However, if you go all the way to the sea, it flows through a few parks and green spaces in Duddingston and Portobello.
-I haven’t quite taken this route, but I did walk to Portobello first along the Braid Burn, then veered off it and followed a different pathway that runs alongside the Brunstane Burn, and reaches the sea further south along the coast.
-That route gave me shaded forests, colourful wild flowers, and views across open fields, and I passed very few other people, so it’s most definitely another option if you’re craving green spaces and solitude.
+I haven’t quite taken this route, but I did walk to Portobello first along the Braid Burn, then veered off it.
+I followed a different pathway that runs alongside the Brunstane Burn, and reaches the sea further south along the coast.
+That route gave me shaded forests, colourful wild flowers, and views across open fields.
+I passed very few other people, so it’s most definitely another option if you’re craving green spaces and solitude.

-There’s also a few baby-sized lochs along the way, which are nice areas to stop and rest; St Margaret’s Loch is home to a small army of ducks and swans (plus the occasional vicious seagull swooping in for a visit) and is overlooked by the ruins of St Anthony’s Chapel; and Dunaspie Loch, which has lots of other wildfowl, and apparently there’s otters living there now, which I’m always hoping to catch a glimpse of, but am yet to be that lucky.
+There’s also a few baby-sized lochs along the way, which are nice areas to stop and rest.
+St Margaret’s Loch is home to a small army of ducks and swans (plus the occasional vicious seagull swooping in for a visit) and is overlooked by the ruins of St Anthony’s Chapel.
+Dunaspie Loch has lots of other wildfowl, and apparently there’s otters living there now.
+I’m always hoping to catch a glimpse of them, but am yet to be that lucky!

 Cycle Path Network

-Now most of the routes I’ve mentioned so far are accessible by bike as well, and this exchange goes both ways, as it’s perfectly possible to walk along the city’s cycle network.
+Now most of the routes I’ve mentioned so far are accessible by bike as well, and this exchange goes both ways.
+It’s perfectly possible to walk along the city’s cycle network.
 This is a series of routes that I’m still exploring, and I’m a ways off of covering them all so far!
-But there are several cycle paths which span the city, covering impressive distances, and many are surrounded by trees and green spaces, making you feel removed from the urban environment.
-Pedestrians can walk along them too of course, just stick in to one side and keep an ear out for bells, so you don’t get in the cyclists’ way too much.
-There’s a more comprehensive list and route maps available here on the City Council website
+But there are several cycle paths which span the city, covering impressive distances.
+Many are surrounded by trees and green spaces, making you feel removed from the urban environment.
+Pedestrians can walk along them too, just stick in to one side and keep an ear out for bells, so you don’t get in the cyclists’ way too much.
+There’s a more comprehensive list and route maps available here on the City Council website.

 Parks & Gardens